 Innovations such as staking, yield farming, and liquidity mining have attracted billions to the decentralised finance market.
-Another lesser-known innovation that stems from the growth in DeFi is reflection tokens.
+Another lesser-known innovation that stems from the growth in DeFi is crypto reflection tokens.

 Reflection tokens are cryptocurrencies that reward holders by employing a mechanism in which transactions are taxed and a percentage of the tax charged is redistributed to holders of the token.

 One of the reasons behind the tokenomics of reflection tokens is to prevent large price drops new cryptocurrencies often face from whales during their price discovery phase.

 Also, since holders are rewarded with new tokens, the mechanism incentivises investors to hold onto their tokens long-term.
 Because of this, reflection mechanisms are seen as an effective way of keeping investors loyal to a project.

 While DeFi tokens typically allow investors to earn an investment income through staking, liquidity mining and yield farming, reflection tokens are gradually becoming another way to earn yield on crypto assets.

 Tip: Whale is a cryptocurrency term that refers to individuals or entities that hold a large amount of a specific coin.
 Whales hold enough of the crypto coin that they have the potential to manipulate the valuation of the cryptocurrency.

 With reflection tokens, every transaction in the network is taxed.
 Most crypto reflection mechanisms tax 10% of every transaction, which is usually distributed among all holders, a liquidity pool, and sometimes a coin burn wallet.

 With this reflection mechanism in place, investors can gain more tokens by “HODLing” the token, while also benefiting from a potential price appreciation that may occur through coin burns.